CLIxIndia-Dev/qbank-lite/docs/assessment.md

                  against all questions in the assessment.
   - nOfM.
 The number of questions (`n`) out of all the questions (`M`) in the assessment, that the student is expected to complete for a passing grade.
+  - genusTypeId.
+This can be used to define the "type" of `offered`, i.e. to display all questions on a single page or one at a time.
+Client-defined.
+This should be of the form:
+                 `assessment-offered-genus-type%3A<some identifier>%40ODL.MIT.EDU`, like
+                 `assessment-offered-genus-type%3Asingle-page%40ODL.MIT.EDU`

 returns:
   - the updated `AssessmentOffered` object.